-Preparation and Disposition of Forms Used in Support of the Regular Army Retention Program
+Preparation and Disposition of Forms Used in Support of the Regular Army Retention Program a.
+When an extension is for a number of days or a combination of months, DA Form 1695 will be modified as required.

 13-11.
 DA Form 1695, Oath of Extension of Enlistment